 Generally, Ohio regards all assets acquired or owned at when you divorce to be marital property unless one of the spouses can prove that the property is their separate property.
 If those assets include stock options or restricted stock awards, the court will attempt to divide them equitably along with the rest of your property regardless of whether they are vested or unvested.
 Once the award is made, the options are marital property.
 One spouse may receive a share of these stock options or restricted stock awards as a part of their divorce agreement, allowing them to benefit from any value that the stock may accrue.
 They may also enable their spouse to keep stock options and accept other valuable assets in exchange.

-Typically, when the stock options or unvested restricted stock awards are divided, they are not actually transferred from one spouse to the other.
+Typically, when the stock options or unvested restricted stock awards or units are divided, they are not actually transferred from one spouse to the other.
 Rather, they are held in constructive trust by one spouse for the benefit of the other.

 Determining the value of your stock options can be a challenge.